Shikaga/story/index.md

 "Now remember Rosie", Orin said, disturbing Emlyn from her trance, "when me meet Lord Kepler, you need to present yourself with perfect propriety.
 Curtsy deeply, don't talk to him unless he asks you a question directly.
 Accept any food or drink that he offers.
 Basically just be a perfect lady."

 Of course Emlyn knew all of this.
-She was perfectly practicesed in all the customs of Kris.
+She was perfectly practised in all the customs of Kris.
 Not that she would follow them too closely.
 It might seem a little bit odd to those around her if she didn't make any social gaffes.

 But it was important that they be heard to be concerned.
 There was a good chance